MileHacker Logo

 Missionary Origins

 The story of Todos Santos begins in 1723.
-Father Jaime Bravo founded it as a mission site, naming it Misión Nuestra Señora del Pilar de La Paz.
-Like many settlements in The Land of contrasts, its origins are tied to the missionary efforts of the Spanish colonizers.
+Father Jaime Bravo founded it considered as a mission site, naming it Misión Nuestra Señora del Pilar de La Paz.
+Like many settlements in The Land of contrasts, its origins are tied to the missionary efforts of the Castilian colonizers.
 The mission served as a center for evangelization and agriculture in the remote peninsula.

 Sugarcane Prosperity